Keto as a Way of Life

 Thanks for Reading

-We hope you enjoy these cookies.
+We hope you enjoy this Keto Bacon Bourbon & Jalapeno Chutney Recipe.
 If you give this recipe a try, please let us know how it works out for you.
 Please drop us a line in the comments below, send us an email at firstname.lastname@example.org or join us on our Facebook Page where we share and discuss Keto recipes all the time.

-- Spoon 1 ounce dollops of the batter onto a parchment-lined baking sheet.
-A small ice cream scoop makes this easy.
+Spoon 1 ounce dolopes of the batter onto a parchment-lined baking sheet.
+An ice cream scoop makes this easy.
 (Using the two spoon method will make them look like the ones that the ladies at church used to bring though!)